Georgia under a dense fog advisory until Wednesday morning

 Avoid high-beams:

-Refrain from using high-beam lights, as they create glare, making it more difficult for you to see what’s ahead of you on the road.
+Refrain from using high-beam headlights, as they create glare that impairs your visibility on the road.

 Maintain safe gaps: